Vishnusai-Dev/LTA-qc-comparison-tool/README.md

   least one deviation, SKUs with at least one backfilled field, and a full attribute-by-attribute breakdown split by **Value Mismatch** count vs **Missing in AI Output** count, sorted by total deviations.
-- **Input Data** — full input table (one row per SKU, all compared attributes as columns).
+- **Input Data** — the Input file's full original column structure and values, unchanged, for every matched SKU.
+Nothing is dropped or reordered.
 Cells that mismatch the AI Output are highlighted yellow.
-- **AI Output Data** — full AI-enriched table, same layout.
-Cells that mismatch the Input are highlighted yellow; cells the AI left blank and that were auto-filled from the Input are highlighted amber.
+- **AI Output Data** — the Output file's full original column structure and values, unchanged, for every matched SKU — including workflow-only columns (`Actions`, `AM`, `Detected Taxonomy`, `SKU Id`) and image/URL fields, which pass through as-is with no highlight since there's nothing to compare them against.
+Comparable attribute cells that mismatch the Input are highlighted yellow; cells the AI left blank and that were auto-filled from the Input are highlighted amber.

-Both data sheets carry every SKU and attribute so the team can review each side fully on its own tab, or flip between tabs to compare a highlighted row side by side.
+Both data sheets mirror their source file's own structure exactly — the only difference from the original files is the highlighting layered on top and, in the AI Output sheet, blank cells being filled in from Input where the AI produced nothing.

 SKUs present in only one of the two files are reported separately in the Summary sheet and excluded from the row-by-row comparison (since there's